 A hopeful future

-In partnership with the Australian Government and Natural Resource Management (NRM) South we’re launching a project to restore these lost oyster reefs.
+In partnership with the Australian Government and NRM South (southern Tasmania’s natural resource management organisation) we’re launching a project to restore these lost oyster reefs.

-TNC and partners are working closely with oyster growers, shellfish hatcheries, the marine industry, the marine science community, Traditional Owners, TARfish and the local community to see this project come to fruition.
+TNC and partners are working closely with the aquaculture industry, marine industries, the marine science community, Traditional Owners, Tasmanian Association of Recreational Fishing (TARFish) and the local community to see this project come to fruition.

 Shellfish ecosystem restoration across Australia